cdl-geneseo/geneseo-dictionary/H/Hick.md

 # Hick

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hick

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 n.
 Someone from a rural farming area; Geneseo students from Long Island frequently use this term to describe localsex. &quot;Oh my god, look at that townie.
 He's such a hick.&quot;Talbot, E-H, 2008 As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)